Brentry and Henbury Children’s Centre (“BHCC”)

 • We have good relationships with the settings that most of our pupils move onto and we share information to support children’s well-being at transition.
 Personalised transition plans are developed for children that will benefit from this additional support which include transition photo albums, additional visits and multi professional meetings.

 • Further support is provided as necessary for those with SEND including additional visits to the new setting by the child and parents; visits to our setting by new teachers, and visits to the new setting by our keyworkers where needed.

-• We receive some additional funding for children with SEN and Disabilities in order to meet their additional needs.
+• We can apply for additional funding in order to meet their additional needs of children with more complex SEN and Disabilities.
 This may include obtaining specialist equipment.

 • Should additional support be required, this is undertaken after consultation with the families, the relevant staff and other professionals as necessary.
 All interventions are monitored for impact and outcomes are defined at the start of any intervention.
 The SENCo oversees all additional support and regularly shares updates with the senior management team, who refer to the trustees as appropriate.